-Nice is one of the cities that comes to mind when you think of prettiest cities in Europe.
-Located along the Mediterranean coast near to the Hollywood famous Cannes, Nice is known for its beaches and great Mediterranean weather, its old town charm and many more.
+Nice is one of the cities that comes to mind when you think of the prettiest cities in Europe.
+Located along the Mediterranean coast near to the Hollywood famous Cannes, Nice is known for its beaches and great Mediterranean weather, its old town charm, and many more.

 Things to Do in Nice

-Walk along Promenade des Anglais, one of the popular walking/ cycling routes the runs from city to airport.
+Walk along Promenade des Anglais, one of the popular walking/ cycling routes that run from city to airport.

-Located next to Promenade des Anglais is Nice’s old town Vieux Ville, a historic district and one of the popular tourist hub.
+Located next to Promenade des Anglais is Nice’s old town Vieux Ville, a historic district and one of the popular tourist hubs.

-Explore the old town, its picturesque narrow streets and admire the bright coloured buildings which has retained its charm for centuries.
-Old town is also a commercial hub filled with many souvenir shops, flower, veggies and fruit markets and is dotted with many restaurants.
+Explore the old town, its picturesque narrow streets, and admire the bright-colored buildings which have retained their charm for centuries.
+Old town is also a commercial hub filled with many souvenir shops, flowers, veggies, and fruit markets and is dotted with many restaurants.

-Yet another thing to do in Nice will be to visit the famous Fennochio ice cream shop that serve lip smacking varieties of ice creams and sorbets.
+Yet another thing to do in Nice will be to visit the famous Fennochio ice cream shop that serves lip-smacking varieties of ice creams and sorbets.